"Three, Two, One!" Everyone chanted around me.

 I pulled away and we looked at each other before bursting out laughing.
 I turned around and hugged my best friend Madison.

-"Finally, we're done with high school!"
-Madison yelled.
+"I can't believe we're finally done with high school!"
+Madison sang.

-We ran out to her car and drove to her place, eager to leave this prison they call Sunset Hills High School.
-Once we got to her house, I grabbed a bag of Doritos and headed up to her room.
+We practically ran out of the school to her yellow Volkswagen and drove to her house.
+You could say we were a little bit eager to leave the prison they called Sunset Hills High School.
+After a short drive we arrived at Madi's house.
+I stole a bag of Doritos as we passed through the kitchen and took the stairs two at a time to her bedroom.
 Plopping down on her bed, I popped a chip in my mouth.

-"So what was with that kiss you gave Jeremy, hmm?" she asked as she sat down, wiggling her eyebrows suggestively.
+"So, what was with that kiss you gave Jeremy?" she asked as she sat down, wiggling her eyebrows suggestively.

 "Fine, fine, whatever.
-But I could see you two together."
+But I ship it," she smirked.

 I smacked her arm again.